DataDog/integrations-extras/ping/README.md

 ### Installation

 If you are using Agent v6.8+ follow the instructions below to install the Ping check on your host.
-See our dedicated Agent guide for [installing community integrations][6] to install checks with the [Agent prior to version 6.8][3] or the [Docker Agent][4]:
+See the dedicated Agent guide for [installing community integrations][6] to install checks with the [Agent prior to version 6.8][3] or the [Docker Agent][4]:

 1. [Download and launch the Datadog Agent][2].
 2. Run the following command to install the integrations wheel with the Agent: